One of the things that really strikes me about a lot of meditation retreats is how serious, joyless and unfocused they can be.

 The best way to discover your values is to first expand – exploring and unpacking all the things that feel important to you – and then to simplify and focus.
 It’s my experience that it’s best to keep values really simple – boiled down to single words, if possible.

-I have identified three areas that it is important to understand our values for – our intentions, our approach to life and our desired outcomes.
+I have identified three areas that it is important to understand your values for:

 For each of these areas, there are some questions below to explore.
 Answer with specific examples and real scenarios from your life.
 Include lots of detail.